 We are just beginning to implement our goals and dreams for the community, beginning with the operation of the pantry.
 We will keep you posted on the development of additional education and youth programs.

-Georgia Little Shield founded the pantry with this vision: that nobody should ever go hungry on the Cheyenne Reservation and that youth should grow up to be healthy adults free from the current scourges reservation: suicide, alcoholism and low educational attainment.
+Georgia Little Shield founded the pantry with this vision: that nobody should ever go hungry on the Cheyenne River Reservation and that the youth should grow up to be healthy adults free from the current scourges on the reservation: suicide, alcoholism, drugs, gangs and low educational attainment.

 We aim to fulfill these goals through partnerships that help people move towards independence, maintain pride and dignity, and realize their potential.